at-lab-development/jenkins-test-management-plugin/README.md

 Once a plugin file has been uploaded, the Jenkins master must be manually restarted in order for the changes to take effect.

+### How to generate `.hpi` archive from source code:

+1. Download source code test-management-jenkins-plugin;
+2. Click right mouse button on pom.xml, "Maven" > "Generate Sources and Update Folders" (for Intellej IDEA) for Messages class auto-generating (it will be placed in work directory);
+3. Run maven compile;
+4. "Test-management.hpi" will be placed in target directory.

 ### On the master

 Assuming a `.hpi` file has been explicitly downloaded by a systems administrator, the administrator can manually place the .hpi file in a specific location on the file system.